iamdonkh-glitch/Delta-Action-Model-for-Contact-Rich-Tasks/README.md

 ### 2. Install IsaacLab

-Follow the guide to clone your favorite IsaacLab version and create the Isaac Sim Symbolic Link.
+Use the IsaacLab with modified environment in this repo and create the Isaac Sim Symbolic Link.

 ### 3. Setting up a Python Environment (DIFFERENT!)